elvindo/Project_Android_Pokedex/README.md

 - Fetch and display Pokémon list from PokeAPI
 - Real-time search functionality
 - Detail view for each Pokémon (image, name, abilities)
-- Snackbar for search errors (e.g. "not found")
+- Snackbar for search errors
 - Modern UI with **Material 3** and **Jetpack Compose**
 - Clean architecture with proper separation of concerns